-Milan has an extremely efficient and well-established public transport system, covering nearly 870 miles (1,400km), which is fortunate because the city's roads are congested and local drivers are frighteningly reckless.
+ATM operates Milan's metro, bus, tram and trolley services, which have the advantage of being integrated.
+Tickets, available from shops displaying the ATM logo, are validated on-board and then have a time limit of 75 minutes travel on any of the transport options, or one ride on the metro.
+The city's metro is particularly inexpensive and user-friendly, and consists of three lines: Linea 1 covers the most important tourist areas near the Duomo.
+Taxis are freely available but have to be hired at marked stands.
+Expect extra charges for luggage, night fares, or Sunday travel.
 Renting a car and driving yourself is not a fun experience in Milan and is best avoided.
-The ATM operates the metro, bus, tram and trolley services, which have the advantage of being integrated.
-Tickets, which can be bought from shops displaying the ATM logo, such as tobacconists, coffee bars and vending machines throughout the city, are validated on-board and then have a time limit of 75 minutes travel on any of the transport options, or one ride on the metro.
-One- and two-day passes are also available.
-The city's metro is particularly efficient, inexpensive and user-friendly, and consists of three lines.
-Linea 1, the red line, covers the most important tourist areas near the Duomo.
-Taxis are freely available but have to be hired at marked stands.
-Expect extra charges for luggage, or travel late at night or on a Sunday.
 The historic area around the cathedral is good for pedestrians and a number of attractions can be reached on foot.

 Become our Milan Travel Expert